Liquid369/blank/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              /usr/bin/flsd
+Binary:              /usr/bin/dogecashd
-Configuration file:  /etc/fls/fls.conf
+Configuration file:  /etc/dogecash/dogecash.conf
-Data directory:      /var/lib/flsd
+Data directory:      /var/lib/dogecashd
-PID file:            `/var/run/flsd/flsd.pid` (OpenRC and Upstart) or `/run/flsd/flsd.pid` (systemd) Lock file:           `/var/lock/subsys/flsd` (CentOS)
+PID file:            `/var/run/dogecashd/dogecashd.pid` (OpenRC and Upstart) or `/run/dogecashd/dogecashd.pid` (systemd) Lock file:           `/var/lock/subsys/dogecashd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the fls user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the fls user and group.
-Access to fls-cli and other flsd rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the dogecash user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the dogecash user and group.
+Access to dogecash-cli and other dogecashd rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the fls group access to files under it _if_ the files themselves give permission to the fls group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the dogecash group access to files under it _if_ the files themselves give permission to the dogecash group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/fls/fls.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/fls/fls.conf`.
+NOTE: It is not currently possible to override `datadir` in `/etc/dogecash/dogecash.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/dogecash/dogecash.conf`.
 However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).

 ### macOS

-Binary:              `/usr/local/bin/flsd`
+Binary:              `/usr/local/bin/dogecashd`
-Configuration file:  `~/Library/Application Support/FLS/fls.conf`
+Configuration file:  `~/Library/Application Support/DOGEC/dogecash.conf`
-Data directory:      `~/Library/Application Support/FLS`
+Data directory:      `~/Library/Application Support/DOGEC`
-Lock file:           `~/Library/Application Support/FLS/.lock`
+Lock file:           `~/Library/Application Support/DOGEC/.lock`

 Installing Service Configuration
 -----------------------------------